raspberrypilearning/sense-hat-pong/worksheet.md

 	curses.endwin()
 	```

-1. Well done - You've made a Pong clone for the Sense HAT.
+1. Well done!
+You've made a Pong clone for the Sense HAT.